-Furthermore, an employee who has been employed by RAILS for at least 12 months and worked at least 1,250 hours in the last 12 months may be entitled to take up to two (2) weeks of time off for the death of the employee's child.
+Furthermore, an employee who has been employed by RAILS for at least 12 months and worked at least 1,250 hours in the last 12 months may be entitled to take up to two (2) weeks of time off for the death of the employee's child, spouse or domestic partner.
 Three days of this time will be paid pursuant to this bereavement policy, and employees may use available paid leave hours or take unpaid time off for the remainder of the two-week period.
+Funeral/Bereavement Leave is only to be used for purposes of mourning or to make funeral or other arrangements.